THE SOUTH AFRICAN FIELD EPIDEMIOLOGY TRAINING PROGRAMME

 SCIENTIFIC SEMINAR JULY 2020

-The South African Field Epidemiology Training Programme (SAFETP) held its second scientific seminar for the year on the 6 July 2020, using virtual platform.
+The South African Field Epidemiology Training Programme (SAFETP) held its second scientific seminar for the year on the 6 July 2020, using a virtual platform.
 Seven (7) second-year residents presented their projects conducted during their field placement, and first-year residents presented brief overview of their field placement sites.